-Introduction
+1 Introduction

 Studies on human language evolution and language acquisition are intimately connected.
-It is generally accepted that one of the major evolutionary adaptations - if not the major adaptation - of Homo sapiens (or perhaps their immediate ancestors) has to do with our capacity to acquire (and use) language.
+It is generally accepted that one of the major evolutionary adaptation-if not the major adaptation-of Homo sapiens (or perhaps their immediate ancestors) has to do with our capacity to acquire (and use) language.
 It is unclear, however, what that adaptation was or whether there was more than one.
-Studies of child language acquisition can inform us about the socio-cognitive mechanisms of how modern humans acquire a (usually) existing language, thus providing the target towards which we have evolved.
+Studies of child language acquisition can inform us about the socio-cognitive mechanisms of how modern humans acquire (usually) an existing language, thus providing the target toward which we have evolved.

-Theories that try to explain these socio-cognitive mechanisms are, however, often hard to verify because of, at least, two reasons: 1) it is difficult to observe and experiment with the whole complex process of language acquisition empirically, and 2) the theories tend to be descriptive rather than formal, which makes it difficult to generate hard quantitative predictions that can be verified empirically (Vogt & de Boer, this issue).
-We believe that computational modelling provides a useful tool regarding this second point.
-Once a theory about first language acquisition has been verified, our knowledge concerning language evolution would also immediately advance; not the least because new reliable predictions could then be made about language evolution.
+Theories that try to explain these socio-cognitive mechanisms are, however, often hard to verify because of at least two reasons: a) it is difficult to observe and experiment with the whole complex process of language acquisition empirically, and b) the theories tend to be descriptive rather than formal, which makes it difficult to generate hard quantitative predictions that can be verified empirically (Vogt & de Boer, 2010).
+We believe that computational modeling provides a useful tool regarding this second point.
+Once a theory about first language acquisition has been verified, our knowledge concerning language evolution would also immediately advance, not the least because new reliable predictions could then be made about language evolution.

-One influential theory regarding language evolution is that humans have evolved a Language Acquisition Device (LAD) that encodes a Universal Grammar (UG), either as a spandrel (Chomsky, 1980) or through natural selection (Pinker & Bloom, 1990).
+One influential theory regarding language evolution is that humans have evolved a language acquisition device (LAD) that encodes a universal grammar (UG), either as a spandrel (Chomsky, 1980) or through natural selection (Pinker & Bloom, 1990).
 According to this theory, our brains have evolved language-specific areas ready for acquiring the complex grammatical structures of language, as specified in UG.
 One of the primary reasons for positing a UG is the poverty of the stimulus argument, which assumes that the input to children is too limited to allow them to acquire the input language with adult competence (Chomsky, 1956).
-However, recent research on child language has suggested that the 'poverty' of the stimulus has to be revised in two ways.
-First if the child's processing of the input is seen as probabilistic rather than as the extraction of all-or-nothing rules, the logical problem of generating over-general grammars becomes much more tractable (see MacWhinney, 2004 and commentaries).
-Secondly there is increasing evidence that children's learning of syntactic constructions is extremely closely related to characteristics of the input (Freundenthal, Pine, Aguado-Orea & Gobet, 2007; Rowland 2007; Lieven, Behrens, Speares & Tomasello, 2003, Theakston, Lieven, Pine & Rowland, 2005).
+However, recent research on child language has suggested that the "poverty" of the stimulus has to be revised in two ways.
+Firstly, if the child's processing of the input is seen as probabilistic rather than as the extraction of all-or-nothing rules, the logical problem of generating over-general grammars becomes much more tractable (see MacWhinney, 2004, and commentaries).
+Secondly, there is increasing evidence that children's learning of syntactic constructions is extremely closely related to characteristics of the input (Freundenthal, Pine, Aguado-Orea, & Gobet, 2007; Lieven, Behrens, Speares, & Tomasello, 2003; Rowland, 2007; Theakston, Lieven, Pine, & Rowland, 2005).